-He made his debut against Manchester City in the League Cup the following year, before heading out on loan to Havant & Waterlooville for six weeks in December.
+He made his debut against Manchester City in the League Cup the following year before heading out on loan to Havant & Waterlooville for six weeks in December.

-Upon his return, the defender was back in the Seagulls’ starting line-up, with his first league appearance coming in a 4-0 defeat to Crewe Alexandra.
+On his return, the defender was back in the Seagulls starting line-up, with his first league appearance coming in a 4-0 defeat to Crewe Alexandra.

 The following season, Cook was loaned out again, this time to Eastbourne Borough, with the fellow south coast outfit keen to sign him.

 Two years later, Cook played in every game and netted on five occasions as the Cherries gained promotion to the Premier League for the first time, winning the Championship in the process.

-Bournemouth’s number three then started the 2016/17 campaign as he left off, retaining his place in the starting line-up and scoring in the remarkable 6-1 victory over Hull City and the breathtaking 4-3 win against Premier League giants Liverpool.
+He started the 2016/17 campaign as he left off, retaining his place in the starting line-up and scoring in the remarkable 6-1 victory over Hull City and the breathtaking 4-3 win against Premier League giants Liverpool.

 Cook ended the season having played every Premier League minute, with the most clearances out of any other defender in the division and the most headed clearances of any top-flight player - which helped him secure the Daily Echo-Micky Cave Player of the Season for 2016/17 as well as the club's Goal of the Season for his strike against Liverpool.